guilhermeverissimo/udacity-nd009/01 Capstone/README.md

 In this README I present only an overview.
 For all details regarding this project I strongly recommend you to read the final report.

 ## License
-All directories and files are MIT Licensed.
+Except by datasets provided (mentioned above), all directories and files are MIT Licensed.
 Feel free to use contents as you please.
 If you do use them, a link back to https://github.com/guilhermeverissimo would be appreciated, but is not required.

 ## References
 - [1]Kasprowski, P. (2012), "EMVIC - Eye Movements' Verification and Identification Competition", http://www.kasprowski.pl/emvic2012/biometrics.php.
 [Accessed: 10-May-2019].